GSA Says OneGov Is Saving Hundreds of Millions

-General Services Administration (GSA) leaders said Wednesday that the agency’s OneGov program has generated $800 million in governmentwide savings so far, signaled that larger returns may follow as the program expands.
+General Services Administration (GSA) leaders said Wednesday that the agency’s OneGov program has generated $800 million in governmentwide savings so far, signaling that larger returns may follow as the program expands.

 Larry Allen, acting assistant commissioner in GSA’s Office of Information Technology Category, and Kyra Stewart, acting director of GSA’s IT Vendor Management Office, said the savings have come largely through cost avoidance under the OneGov program.